Lexus RX review

 Sat-nav, stereo and infotainment

-Depending on the model you choose, you'll find a 12.3-inch screen (it's 8-inches on lower-spec models) that displays the car's infotainment system menus, music and sat-nav route.
+Depending on the model you choose, you'll find a 12.3-inch screen (it's eight-inches on lower-spec models) that displays the car's infotainment system menus, music and sat-nav route.
 The system itself takes some getting used to, and the sat-nav instructions could be clearer, but the large screen looks slick.

 There's also a large head-up display in front of the driver, which Lexus claims is the world's largest.
 This can display speed, directions, cruise control status, speed limits and even pre-crash safety warnings.